 Each output control has a rotary control for altering the level of the output and a dim button.
-The control cell display shows the name, the width (M, ST, 5.1) and name of the elected source and indications of the output level and dim status.
+The control cell display shows the name, and if the bus has a defined configured, the width (M, ST, 5.1) and name of the elected source and indications of the output level and dim status.